Lawrence High School (Massachusetts): History

 In 1901, the Lawrence High School was established at the corner of Lawrence and Haverhill street.
 This is where Lawrence High School served its many students for 106 years.

 In 2007, a new Lawrence High School campus opened in south Lawrence.
 The original building houses an alternative high school program and a public middle school.
 The campus is organized into academies by grade level, with 9th and 10th graders being placed in separate "housed" academies, and an Upper School Academy which serves 11th and 12th graders.
-The campus also houses the Abbott Lawrence Academy, which serves the highest-performing students, and the LIFE program, which serves students with a disability.
+The campus used to house Abbott Lawrence Academy, which serves the highest-performing students, but no longer houses them since August 2025.
+The campus houses the LIFE program, which serves students with a disability.
 The new Lawrence High School campus is one of the largest in the state, with a field house that can seat 3,400 and a Performing Arts Center that seats an extra 1,200 individuals.

 In 2010, the dropout rate at Lawrence High was over 25%.
 Due to poor academic performance, the school district was taken over by the state in 2011.

 A program for recent immigrant students called Engaging Newcomers in Language and Content Education (ENLACE) Academy was established.
 The target demographic is students in the United States proper for two or fewer years each.
 Several students originated from Dominican Republic, Guatemala, Honduras, with Dominicans making up the largest demographic.
 Some students originated from Puerto Rico, a U.S. territory.
 As of 2024, the program is now known as UNIDOS.